parkerduckworth/BaseConvert/README.md

 Welcome to Base Convert
 =======================

-This is a simple command-line tool that takes a decimal integer, and converts it into its counterpart with a base of your choosing, up to base 16.
+This is a simple command-line tool that takes a decimal integer, and converts it into its counterpart with a base of your choosing, from base 2 up to base 16.

 Want to try it out?